 Prior to the submission of a proposal, applicants should consult with those stakeholders that their project could influence and, if necessary, seek approval.
 In many instances, this is Facilities Management, but other departments may also be involved, such as IT and Procurement.

 - Will I receive the full amount requested if my proposal is rewarded Green Fee Fund?

 Depending on the number of project proposals received, the committee may not fund the full amount requested for all projects.
 Cost sharing with other organizations or units is encouraged.

-At the time of the award, recipients of COS project grants are required to submit a short summary paragraph about their project for publication on the website and press release.
+At the time of the award, recipients of Green Fee Funds are required to submit a short summary paragraph about their project for publication on the website and press release.
 Each semester following the receipt of funds, the project leader will submit a brief progress report describing the status of work and any results achieved.
 A final report is due upon completion of the project.

-For additional details and information please download the Green Fee Policy
+For additional information, please see the Green Fee Policy.

-Questions and applications for funding through the Green Fee should be sent to Director of Sustainability, Calandra Waters Lake at [[waterslake]].
-Applications will be forwarded to the Committee on Sustainability for review.
+Questions and applications for funding through the Green Fee should be sent to Office of Sustainability at [[sustain]].
+All applications will be reviewed by the Committee on Sustainability.